sininen-blue/2526-first-sem/graphics-computing/day-5/slides.md

 ---

 # The html file

-Our starting point will always be HTML, it does
+Our starting point will *always* be HTML,

+It:

-1. gather the resources we need, like the js, the packages, the shaders, etc
+1. Gather the resources we need, like the js, the packages, the shaders, etc
-2. describes the page we will display, in our case, just the canvas and it's size
+2. Describes the page we will display, in our case, just the canvas and it's size
     - It can also include buttons, sliders, and other interactive elements

 ---